Easy Valentine Craft Ideas for Kids: Homemade Valentines & Boxes!

 - Cupid’s Arrows

-Be sure you get The Scoop so you can have the latest events & fun things to do in KC, sent right to you!
+Be sure to sign-up for The Scoop so you can have the latest family events & fun things to do in KC, sent right to you!
+You’ll also receive exclusive invites to Kids Club Events that are always, at least 50% OFF regular price…

 From our family to yours, iFamilyKC.